Muhsin

 has, doubtless, degraded Boko Haram by retaking most of the territories they

 once occupied and so on.
-However, many Nigerians thought as if he had a magic
+However, many Nigerians believed he had a magic

-wand to ward off the country’s several challenges.
+wand to ward off the country’s numerous challenges.
 Some observers, however,

-alleged that he does his best, only that the damage his predecessors did to the
+alleged that he does his best but that the damage inflicted by his predecessors on the

-nation is too much.
+nation is too significant.
 Others said that he was unprepared.

-Still, some pointed out that he was incompetent and cronies have hijacked the government.
+Still, some pointed out that he was incompetent and cronies had hijacked the government.
 Be it as it may, the recent

 Kano